 Ultra WideBand Positioning (UWB Positioning) is one of the most recent indoor positioning technologies to emerge.
-Prior to UWB Positioning, there were similar technologies referred to as a base-band, impulse, and carrier-free technology.
+UWB Positioning, supersedes base-band, impulse, and carrier-free technology.
 The United States of America Department of Defense was the first to use the term “ultra wideband”.
 UWB indoor positioning became commercially available in the late 1990’s.
 UWB radio is a method of spectrum access that can provide high speed data rate communication over the personal area network space.

-According to the Federal Communications Commission, UWB positioning is defined as an RF signal that occupies a portion of the frequency spectrum that is greater than 20% of the center carrier frequency, or has a bandwidth greater than 500 MHz.
 UWB is a communication channel that spreads information out over a wide portion of the frequency spectrum.
 This allows UWB positioning transmitters to transmit large amounts of data while consuming little transmit energy.
-UWB can be used for positioning by utilizing the time difference of arrival (TDOA) or the RF signals to obtain the distance between the reference point and the target.
+UWB positioning uses the time difference of arrival (TDOA) or the RF signals to obtain the distance between the reference point and the target.

-There are three main areas of use for uwb localization:
+There are three main areas of use for localization: